Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ## Tips and Tricks

--Use auto to avoid spaming clicks to know when the response has been served
+-Use auto to avoid spaming clicks to know when the response has been served -Put the auto setting bar below mid to get a more fluid conversation

 ## ¿Future updates?
 -Translating text on the screenshoots to English and some text that is not in English

+-

 -Do some cleaning on the Files

--Add some style to the program (It's pretty rough)
+-Add some style to the program (It's pretty rough):
+Image for the girl
+Not use the default UI
+Beurify the menu

+-Program that if the response is too bif for the dialogue box, put it on the next dialogue box (Feaseable)

 -Upgrading this Wiki, after more testing